Authorities ID 2 men killed in plane crash into Marietta car dealership lot - NewsBreak

 Related

-COLUMBUS, Ohio — Two people were injured during a reported shooting in the Hilltop neighborhood Wednesday night.
-The Columbus Division of Police said officers responded to the 800 block of Wedgewood Drive just before 8 p.m.
-One person was taken to Nationwide Children's Hospital and another person was taken...
+COLUMBUS, Ohio (WCMH) — Two people, including a child, and a cat were injured in a shooting in west Columbus Wednesday night.
+According to Columbus police, the shooting was reported at 7:59 p.m. on the 800 block of Wedgewood Drive.
+One victim, a 9-year-old boy, was taken in stable condition to Nationwide Children’s Hospital, while […]

+Ohio man sentenced to 10 years in prison after crashing with Jefferson County kids in his car

+ZANESVILLE, Ohio (WTRF) — Saalih Muhammad, 38, of Cleveland was sentenced to 10 years in prison Monday in Muskingum County Common Pleas Court by Judge Mark Fleegle following a vehicle crash involving minors in July, according to reports.
+The crash happened on I-70 in Zanesville with callers notifying law enforcement that Muhammad was driving erratically […]

 Plane crashes into car dealership, setting cars ablaze